 You can use regular non-dairy milk instead of vegan buttermilk.

 Make this recipe oil-free swapping out the vegan butter with unsweetened applesauce at 1:1 ratio.
 They will be slightly more dense!

 Feel free to dip the donuts in a maple glaze instead of cinnamon sugar.
 To make the maple glaze, whisk together 1 cup of powdered sugar, 2 ½ tablespoons non-dairy milk, 1 ½ tablespoons maple syrup, and 1 teaspoon vanilla.

 If you don't have or can't find apple cider, you could use sparkling apple cider instead.

 Melted coconut oil can be used in place of vegan butter.
-If you do this, be sure all ingredients are room temperature, otherwise the coconut oil will re-harden.
+If you do this, be sure all ingredients are at room temperature, otherwise the coconut oil will seize up.

 - Do not skip reducing down the apple cider.
 Doing so will concentrate the apple cider, making it thicker and more potent.
 This will give the donuts optimal flavor without excess liquid!
 If you'd like, you can reduce it the night before, which would save you cooling time when you're ready to bake.

 - Be sure to measure the apple cider while it's reducing.
 You don't want to accidentally cook off too much off and then not be left with enough.